Last Updated on : 2025-05-29 06:38:53download

 in TuyaOS SDK, which has only two states: start and end.aiHD_XXXX_YYYY.bin

-sent by the mobile app and transfer it to the application by using TuyaOS SDK.
-Among them, XXXX_YYYY
+sent by the mobile app and transfer it to the application by using the TuyaOS SDK.
+XXXX_YYYY

 is the real object coordinate point.
 The application gets the correct original HD image data based on the real coordinate point, and calls the API for sending the original HD image data.
 Thus, report it to the mobile app./**